CurrencyCloud/postman/README.md

 Conclusion
 ==========

-This is just a snippet of the full functionality of the Currency Cloud API.
+This is just a snippet of the full functionality of the Currencycloud API.
 Now that you know the basics, why not give us a call and see how we can help integrate your business with our API.